 The area of Bognor Regis is great place for walking and hiking.
-Wether taking a leisurely stroll along the promenade, exploring Pagham Harbour Nature Reserve or enjoying the miles of walks to be had within the Southdowns National Park.
+Whether taking a leisurely stroll along the promenade, exploring Pagham Harbour Nature Reserve or enjoying the miles of walks to be had within the Southdowns National Park.

 Explore Bognor Regis on foot